browserless/browserless/README.md

 Getting Chrome running well in docker is also a challenge as there's quiet a few packages you need in order to get Chrome running.
 Once that's done then there's still missing fonts, getting libraries to work with it, and having limitations on service reliability.

 All of these issues prompted me to build a first-class image and workflow for interacting with Chrome in a more streamlined way.
 With browserless you never have to worry about fonts, extra packages, library support, or anything else.
 It should just work.
 On top of that it comes with a prescribed approach on how you interact with Chrome, which is through socket connections (similar to a database or any other external appliance).
-What this means it that you get the ability to drive Chrome remotely without having to do updates/releases to the thing that runs Chrome since it's divorced from your application.
+What this means is that you get the ability to drive Chrome remotely without having to do updates/releases to the thing that runs Chrome since it's divorced from your application.

 # Licensing